Lucky2245/OpenSourceProject/README.md

 # OpenSourceProject
 You are free to copy of modify the code.
-PLEASE list the changes you made.
+PLEASE list the changes you made in the Markdown file.